KohlovaK/AzureSentinelMap/README.md

 <h2>Project walk-through:</h2>

 <b>1.
 Creating Virtual Machine (Exposed):</b> <br/>
-First, I created an exposed virtual machine (VM), which is supossed to be discovered easily on the Internet, so people from the other countries can try to attack it.
+First, I created an exposed virtual machine (VM), which is supossed to be discovered easily on the Internet, so attackers can find it.
 Virtual machine is named "Honeypot1".

 <img src="https://snipboard.io/ARryaO.jpg" height="80%" width="80%" alt="VM"/>

-Then, instead of using a default firewall, I created the new one, which is opened to everything coming from the Internet to my virtual machine.
+Then, instead of using a default firewall, I created the new one, which is open to everything coming from the Internet to my virtual machine.

 <img src="https://snipboard.io/Q3fNRw.jpg" height="80%" width="80%" alt="firewall"/>